oxylabs/amazon-scraper/README.md

 [![](https://dcbadge.vercel.app/api/server/eWsVUJrnG5)](https://discord.gg/GbxmdGhZjq)

 You can use Oxylabs Amazon Scraper API to get publicly-available data from any page on Amazon (reviews, pricing, product information, etc.) To access the tool, you'll need a paid subscription or you may get a **7-day free trial** – claim it [here](https://oxy.yt/Xahk).
-Once you have an active plan,

-Below you'll find a tutorial on using the API to extract public Amazon data.

 ### Overview